mfs/blender-related/README.md

 you to cycle between vertex, edge and face modes.
 The number keys are awkward to get to one handed on my keyboard so have this bound to a couple of spare mouse thumb buttons.

+## Packages

+Useful packages to install if not present already:

+- imagemagick
+- ffmpeg

 ## Planck Text Labels

 ![Planck render](/images/planck-20.jpg)